ArmstrongLiwox/Automating-AWS-infrastructure-in-code-Terraform/README.md

 # Preliminary Steps

-• Create an IAM user, name it terraform (ensure that the user has only programatic access to your AWS account) and grant this user AdministratorAccess permissions.
+• Create an IAM (Identity and Access Management) )ser, name it terraform (ensure that the user has only programatic access to your AWS account) and grant this user AdministratorAccess permissions.

 • Copy the secret access key and access key ID.
 Save them in a notepad temporarily.